Giovanni-11-1-05/OWL-2024-GPS/README.md

 Setting up the GPS.
 I used Pins 3 and 5 for I2C.
 Pin one for 3V3 power and pin 6 for ground.
 Wired using the Qwiic connect to breadboard female wires.
 Blue is SDA, Yellow is SCL, Red is 3V3 (power 3.3V), Black GND.

+Pico SDK which is used for the translating the code to the pi 5 https://github.com/raspberrypi/pico-sdk/blob/master/src/host/hardware_timer/include/hardware/timer.h

 ![I2C ports](https://cdn.sparkfun.com/assets/learn_tutorials/4/4/9/pin-labels-on-pi-ver2.png)